Manupulating NGS data with Galaxy

 |Figure 2.
 Data are now uploaded.|

 FastQ is not a very well defined format.
 In the beginning various manufacturers of sequencing instruments were free to interpret fastq as they saw fit, resulting in a multitude of fastq flavors.
-This variation stemmed primarily from different ways of encoding quality values as described here (below you will explanation of quality scores and their meaning).
+This variation stemmed primarily from different ways of encoding quality values as described here (below you will find explanation of quality scores and their meaning).
 Today, fastq Sanger version of the format is considered to be the standard form of fastq.
 Galaxy is using fastq sanger as the only legitimate input for downstream processing tools and provides a number of utilities for converting fastq files into this form (see NGS: QC and manipulation section of Galaxy tools).

 Fastq format looks like this: